 Yes, you read that correctly.
 I didn’t expect it would be something I would need to do as a CX strategist, but now I’ve done it and clients have played it, it is possibly my favourite part of customer experience.
 It has also helped me fully understand the significant difference between a CX Consultant and a Management Consultant.

 Some years ago, I was working with Carlson Rezidor (Radisson Red, Blu and Park Inn) as CX Consultant.
 Each of their three hundred plus hotels received a continuous slice of Medallia customer feedback.
 But it wasn’t always easy to engage employees at each hotel to review and act on what they received.
 Especially when they had a list of other ‘asset’ issues to sort out.

 So we devised a format to ensure the hotels received a more ‘digestible’ format of the insight.
 But they needed more to act upon it.
 The option was to visit each hotel to workshop the value of VoC and how to employ it to achieve better customer outcomes, I realised if I committed I might be on the road forever and never see my family again!

 Let the CX games commence!

 It was then that it came to me.
 I needed a format for engagement that didn’t rely upon an individual leading, but kept players together.
 I spoke to contacts in the gaming world and I soon realised a remote digital solution was a death knell when it came to interactive game play like this.

-Game play have become known as the ‘SPARK sessions’ following one participants comment that it had at last ignited the connection between their back office role and it’s impact on the end customer for the first time.
+Game play has become known as the ‘SPARK sessions’ following one participant’s comment that it had at last ignited the connection between their back office role and its impact on the end customer for the first time.
 We also run ‘trainer’ sessions with ‘Pass it on’ packs for those attending to cascade the knowledge to their colleagues.